antononcube/Raku-ML-SparseMatrixRecommender/README.md

 and
 ["Classification.raku"](https://github.com/antononcube/Raku-ML-SparseMatrixRecommender/blob/main/examples/Classification.raku).

 **Remark:** "SMR" stands for "Sparse Matrix Recommender".
-Most of the operations of this Python package mirror the operations of the software monads "SMRMon-WL", "SMRMon-R", [AAp1, AAp2].
+Most of the operations of this Raku package mirror the operations of the software monads "MonadicSparseMatrixRecommender", "SMRMon-R", [AAp1, AAp2] and the attributes and methods of the Python package [AAp6].

 ------